Glossary_of_terminology

 Forest Stewardship Council®: FSC® is a worldwide organization that is dedicated to the preservation of sound ecological and environmental practices.
 FSC was an early pioneer and proponent of sustainable yield forestry practices.

 Garapa: High density hardwood native to much of South America.
 Garapa has golden yellow to light honey brown tones and finer, moiré-like graining.
-Due to its beauty and stability, Garapa hardwood is often selected for decking, siding and outdoor furniture.
+Due to its beauty and stability, Garapa hardwood is often selected for decking, siding, and outdoor furniture.

 Good side: Denotes the face of an appearance board that the wood is graded to.